euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/02Preparation/WorkspaceONE_Android_IntegrationPreparation.md

 -   in Portable Document Format (PDF), on the VMware website:
     [https://code.vmware.com/...BaseIntegration.pdf](https://code.vmware.com/docs/12356/WorkspaceONE_Android_BaseIntegration.pdf)

-# Appendix: How to generate a signed Android package file once [How to generate a signed Android package file once]
+# Appendix: How to generate a signed Android package file once
 You can generate a signed Android package file (APK) for your application by following these instructions.
 These are provided here for convenience; for definitive information, see the Android developer website.